-Ancillary facilities include car parking to the north-east, south-west, along with a service yard to the south-east.
+Ancillary facilities include car parking to the north-west, south-east, and south-west, along with a service yard to the north-east.
+Temporary prefabricated units are also positioned in the north-east of the site providing additional emergency accommodation facilities.

-Surrounding the site, is a combination of a stone wall and fence to the south-west, and palisade fencing along the remaining boundaries, with adjacent footpaths and grass verges and the Cookstown Road beyond.
-Access to the site is gained from the south off Cookstown Road.
+Surrounding the site, is a combination of a stone wall and fence to the north-west, and palisade fencing along the remaining boundaries, with adjacent footpaths and grass verges and the Cookstown Road beyond.
+Access to the site is gained from the north off Cookstown Road.

-Additionally, a Right of Way / Wayleave traverses the north-east boundary of the subject site.
+Additionally, a Right of Way / Wayleave traverses the east boundary of the subject site.

-Figure 2.2: Aerial View (3D) facing north towards the Subject Site - Indicative Subject Site Outlined in Red (Source: Google Earth; CBRE Annotation)
+Figure 2.2: Aerial View (3D) facing south-east towards the Subject Site - Indicative Subject Site Outlined in Red (Source: Google Earth; CBRE Annotation)